msimerson/330-NE-193rd-St/README.md

     * steel roofing
     * over-insulating, aiming for where code is likely to be in a few decades
     * fiberglass framed windows
 * **Net Zero**.
-Achieving Net Zero essentially means our home produces as much energy as we consume (think: electric bill = $0).
+Achieving Net Zero would mean our home produces as much energy as we consume (electric bill = $0).
 The shortest path to achieving Net Zero is reducing consumption.
-The challenge is to do so without imposing burdens on the occupants.
-Then add energy production to the mix.
+The challenge is to do so without burdening the occupants.
+Then add energy production.
 Specific steps we're taking on our path to Net Zero are:
     * replace incandescent light bulbs with LED ([incandescent](../../issues/9), [gu24 bulbs](../../issues/34))
     * [replace older appliances with new high-efficiency ones](../../issues/14)
     * insulating the house ([walls](../../issues/16), [garage](../../issues/4), [floor](../../issues/1), [foundation walls](../../issues/22), [crawl space](../../issues/23))